We work closely with our clients from transaction inception to close in order to fund in an efficient manner.

 ESMA Reports– ESMA reports were enacted as a requirement by the European Union in December 2017 in an effort to establish a capital markets union and a single market for investment services and activities.
 Later in 2020, two technical standards on disclosure requirements under the Securitisation Regulation were published, including standardized templates for making available the information and details of a securitisation by the originator, sponsor, and SSPE.
 Through Finacity’s detailed transaction reporting, we are well equipped to assist both the client and lender with their respective ESMA reporting requirements.

 Finacity’s risk mitigation services employ a combination of data mining, research and predictive modeling to provide insight into the risk profile of an accounts receivable portfolio, as well as early warning of declining receivables performance by obligor, location, or division.
 We also provide customized reports along with our ongoing reporting that give insight to help our clients better understand their receivables performance.

-By nature of our reporting processes, Finacity is already positioned to be a “warm” back-up servicer for most transactions.
+By nature of our reporting processes, Finacity is already positioned to be a “cold” back-up servicer for most transactions.
 Our partners provide call center infrastructure, reprographics support, local human capital, and linguistic and tactical assets, as required.

 Finacity can act in three different back-up servicing positions: cold, warm, and hot.
 Depending on lender requirements, Finacity will typically be on standby in a “cold” position, ready to shift to the “warm” or “hot” position or full back-up servicing activation.
 Through each phase, Finacity is prepared to put the proper procedures in place and reserve the human capital solutions and call center infrastructure, as needed.